AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 ## Query patterns

 We should now be able to satisfy all of our query patterns.
-All queries should have `ScanIndexForward` set to `false` to retrieve results in reverse order, i.e. most recent first.
+All queries should have `ScanIndexForward` set to `false` to retrieve the most recent comments first.
 This is because the `gsi` uses `cd` as its sort key, and the creation dates sort lexicographically.

 #### Show comments in reverse order, i.e. most recent first, regardless of filter